Knapweed Fritillary (Melitaea phoebe)

 Quite common and widely distributed in southern France, but not usually found in large numbers.
 It is distinguishable from other Melitaea species by the very large upf marginal lunule in s3 - other species may have a large-ish s3 lunule, but none have such a difference between s3 and adjacent ones as phoebe.
 The female is larger than the male and sometimes has a greyish suffusion.
 It has quite a wide altitude range, being found at 2000m plus, but is also widely distributed at low levels.
 It is an early emerger, one of the first fritillaries on the wing.

-The underside pattern is typical of the Melitaea family, as compared to those of the Mellicta family which bear greater upperside resemblance to phoebe.
-However, in 2010 the new European taxonomy was issued which groups the Mellicta fritillaries species under the Melitaea genus.
+The underside pattern is typical of the Melitaea genus, as compared to those of the erstwhile Mellicta genus which bear greater upperside resemblance to phoebe.
+However, in 2010 a new European taxonomy was issued which groups the Mellicta fritillaries species under the Melitaea genus.
 A view of the underside should make identification straightforward, and the unh post-discal spaces each contain a large round centrally-positioned red spot.

 In the past decade, it has been discovered that an almost-identical species Melitaea ogygia occurs in parts of eastern Europe and is believed to occur in Provence in France.
 Phoebe and ogygia are almost impossible to tell apart by studying the adults, but the larvae are significantly different.
 The only reference source I can locate is Tristan Lafranchis' recently-issued DVD-ROM.